 What Are Programming Languages?

-Programming languages are formal languages developed to specify instructions that result in various outputs in a computer.
+Programming languages are formal languages.
+Their aim is to specify instructions that result in various outputs in a computer.
 They are vital in the development of programs or software and the implementation of specific algorithms.

 There are many programming languages in use.
-In fact, thousands of programming languages have been created, and more continue to be developed.
+In fact, thousands of programming languages already exist.
+And as you read these lines, they’re busy developing more of them.
 However, only a fraction of them emerge as the commonly used and studied programming languages.
 Many need computation to be in a sequence of operations (imperative form) while others simply specify the desired results (declarative form).

 Here’s a quick look at some of the most popular programming languages: